jonbnewman/mobx-store-provider/docs/api/useStore.md

 import AppStore from "./AppStore";

 function Header() {
-  // We use the store in this component with a unique identifier const appStore = useStore(AppStore, "TheAppStore");
+  // We retrieve the store in this component using the same TheAppStore identifier const appStore = useStore(AppStore, "TheAppStore");
   return (
     <div>